joetex/stream-racing-wheel/README.md

-# Stream a Racing Wheel overlay for Logitech G920 on PC
+# Stream a Racing Wheel gamepad overlay on PC

 Don't have 3 cameras to be showing wheel and pedals?
-This react application lets you connect to your G920 Racing Wheel and show a visual representation of the controls as an overlay.
+This react application lets you connect to your G920 Racing Wheel or any steering wheel gamepad and show a visual representation of the controls as an overlay.

 #### NEW (September 1, 2022)
 You can now bind the inputs to work with any steering wheel.
 You can also change the images to anything you want.
 Just scroll to bottom of page.